PaulPintang/PaulPintang/README.md

 - 🔭 Portfolio Website: [PaulPintang][website]
 - 🌱 I’m currently learning React.Js (target tech stack: MERN)
-- 🥅 2023 Goals: Learn more about technologies that i used!
+- 🥅 2023 Goals: Learn more about the technologies that i'm using

 ### Connect with me: